TempoQuestInc/AceCAST-Docs/source/RunningAcecast.rst

 ======================

-In this section we covered the basics of running AceCAST through an example where we ran the :ref:`Easter500` benchmark test case with 4 GPUs on a single node.
+In this section we covered the basics of running AceCAST through an example where we ran the :ref:`Easter500 benchmark <Benchmarks>` test case with 4 GPUs on a single node.
 By using input data from one of our benchmark test cases, we were able to focus on the fundamental mechanics of running the AceCAST software before moving on to other critical topics such as generating input data and namelist configuration.
 These will be covered in the next sections :ref:`Generating Input Data` and :ref:`namelistconfiguration`.